alen-z/time-buddy/README.md

 - 💾 Smart caching for faster subsequent runs
 - 🎨 Colorful terminal output with progress indicators
 - 📤 Export data to CSV or JSON for integration with other tools
+- 📄 Export data as PDF for easy sharing

 ## Requirements